abhay-ramesh/pushduck/.github/SECURITY.md

 - ❌ Issues in your AWS configuration or credentials management
 - ❌ General S3 security best practices (covered by AWS documentation)
-- ❌ Third-party packages used alongside next-s3-uploader
+- ❌ Third-party packages used alongside pushduck
 - ❌ Issues related to your specific implementation

 ## Contact